sunmeadowshoa/sunmeadowshoa.github.io/index.md

  - [CCR: Declaration of Covenants, Conditions and Restrictions Phase 2, 2A, 3](/docs/SunMeadows CCR Phase 2-3.pdf)
  - [Bylaws Adoption](/docs/SunMeadows_Bylaws_Adoption_2016-10-12.pdf)

+# FAQ

+ - Can I become a Member if I am renting a property in Sun Meadows?
+ > Unfortunately, not.
+Member status is reserved for property owners in order that they may pay annual dues and receive important information regarding their investment in Sun Meadows subdivision.
+Homeowners are encouraged to share any information they deem important with their tenants and/or their property management agents.
+ - What are my HOA dues used to pay for?
+ > HOA dues primarily go towards landscaping the common areas, insurance, and deed restriction enforcement.

 # Contact Us

 For all questions, comments and concerns please contact our management company: